 The emergence and spread of microbes resistant to antibiotics is one of the greatest global threats to health.
 Surgical devices and implantable devices often introduce infections to the body and we are exploring different ways to prevent these, making the devices antimicrobial, with commercial success.

-Our patented class of materials are resistant to bacterial attachment.
-Used as a medical device coating, the materials don't work via a killing mechanism, rather they resist bacterial attachment.
+We have developed a patented class of materials which are resistant to bacterial attachment.
+Used as a medical device coating, the materials resist bacterial attachment, rather than killing the bacteria.
 This has the advantage that that biofilm colonisation is prevented, potentially preventing infection in patients, and that the coating should therefore not contribute to bacterial resistance.

 Camstent urinary catheters

-We have also had great success in making the devices themselves antimicrobial.
-By impregnating the device materials with antimicrobials the antimicrobials continually migrate to the surface of the device, replacing surface-coated materials that may be washed or worn away in use and allowing the antimicrobial capability to last for up to 100 days - vital for in-dwelling devices.
+We have had great success in making the devices themselves antimicrobial.
+By impregnating the device materials with antimicrobials the antimicrobials continually migrate to the surface of the device, replacing surface-coated materials and allowing the antimicrobial capability to last for up to 100 days - vital for in-dwelling devices.

 Codman hydrocephalus shunts

 This technology was commercialised by Codman for hydrocephalus shunts, and has been reducing infections worldwide since 2003 for over a million patients.

 More about the antimicrobial impregnated devices and and about the latest application to peritoneal catheters